Invisible - Leave Here

 What are your hours?

 12:00am – 5:00pm Monday through Thursday.
-We’re open ’till 8:00pm Fridays, 11am till 6pm on Saturdays & Sundays.
+We’re open 11 ’till 9:00pm Fridays, 11am till 8pm on Saturdays & 11-6 on Sundays.
 We do have occasional special evening hours listed at the website, events calendar and in our weekly emails.
-There are occasional closings on Saturdays for private evening parties, but these are rare.
+There are occasional closings for private evening parties, but these are rare.

 Can we reserve a table?

-Yes, we have prepaid reserved seating indoors and in our new “BOW Bubbles” which offer private heated lounge seating for up to 7 guests.
+Yes, we have prepaid reserved seating indoors and on our Piedmont Patio, which offer seating for up to 8 guests.
 The reservation link is at the top of our home page.
-No reservation, first come first seated outdoors for parties up to10 maximum.
+No reservation, first come first seated outdoors for parties up to 25 maximum in your party.
 We also limit everyone to one table only.
-During Covid, we have reserved seating for about 70 indoors, 56 on our patios and decks, 76 socially distanced picnic tables, and another 200 on our seat yourself hillside blanket area.
+There is also always seating at our seat yourself hillside blanket area.
+Finally, we have private reserved seating areas for up to about 36 folks for that special gathering.

 May we bring/eat our own food?

 Yes, we encourage you to bring a picnic and sit-a-spell!
-We often host food vendors during the weekend for you to enjoy as well.
+We host wonderful food vendors Fridays through Sundays as well.
 PLEASE NOTE: ABC laws prohibits the possession or consumption of alcoholic beverages not sold at our location, this includes wine or beer purchased from other local wineries and breweries.

 May we bring our dogs?